Episode 8 - I Have Taken Them to Myself

 I briefly mentioned in episode 2 that Sidney was one of the three men in the highest governing body of the church, which group was called the first presidency.
 Well, with William Law gone and Joseph Smith gone, the only living member of the church’s highest governing body is Sidney Rigdon.

-When Sidney Rigdon joined the Mormon church 14 years earlier he was a preacher in the Campbellite Religion.
-When he converted to Mormonism, after hearing of the church’s doctrines from one of the members of his own congregation, Sidney brought along most of the rest of his congregations with him.
+When Sidney Rigdon joined the Church of Jesus Christ of Latter-day Saints 14 years earlier he was a preacher in the Campbellite Religion.
+When he converted and was baptized into the restored Church of Jesus Christ, after hearing of the church’s doctrines from one of the members of his own congregation, Sidney brought along most of the rest of his congregations with him.

-So, not only was Sidney a member of the church’s first presidency, but he shepherded in a lot of the early Mormon converts into the church.
+So, not only was Sidney a member of the church’s first presidency, but he shepherded in a lot of the early Latter-day Saint converts into the church.
 And, not only that, but Sidney was also the Vice President on Joseph Smith’s ticket for the president of the United States. . .
-And, so, even though he hasn’t played a large part in our story, at the time, Sidney Rigdon was an extremely well known leader within the church – and he was probably at the forefront of a lot of the Mormons’ minds.
+And, so, even though he hasn’t played a large part in our story, at the time, Sidney Rigdon was an extremely well known leader within the church – and he was probably at the forefront of a lot of Latter-day Saint minds.

 Sidney learned of Joseph’s death from a newspaper that he read in Pittsburgh, Pennsylvania.